talamh0/CSC-497/README.md

 #### This Google Drive folder contains the pre-extracted features
 #### of the Flickr30k dataset in two different formats:

-- TSV file
+- tsv file
-- NPY file
+- npy file

 #### Both represent the same features, just stored differently.